 - Edit Translation

 A pie menu is a menu whose items are spread radially around the mouse.
-Pie menus have to be activated in the User Preferences through Add-ons ‣ UI ‣ Pie Menus Official.
+Pie menus have to be activated in the User Preferences through Add-ons ‣ UI ‣ Pie Menus Official/ 3D Viewport Pie Menus.

 Releasing the key without moving the mouse will keep the menu open and the user can then move the mouse pointer towards the direction of a pie menu item and select it by clicking.
 Releasing the key, after moving the mouse towards a pie menu item, will cause the menu to close and the selected menu item to activate.